sargalias/old-personal-website/posts/Programming first principles/11. First principle - Separation of concerns/Programming first principles - 11. First principle - Separation of concerns.md

 - This will be more of a flow of my thoughts if I was to develop this, rather than a pre-made example and description.
 - I think refactoring later is perfectly applicable here, especially with code that's very small.
 - There is value in pragmatism here.
 Previously in the fizzbuzz example, in the first example I mentioned that I wouldn't extract the `console.log` statement into a separate function.
 It's probably just not worth it at a scale that small.
 If things are too small, there is no need to split them.
 However I think applying separation of concerns early is better than applying it later.
 We should apply separation of concerns quickly if we feel we should.
-In this example I'll mention my thoughts on what I may separate or not separate.

 The scenario is quite simple, even if you don't know React.